JAIPUR LITERATURE FESTIVAL 2023 – VOLUNTEER PROGRAMME

-Organised by Pratham books and Teamwork Arts, the Outreach Programme aims at widening the scope of the Festival by reaching out to educational institutes through reading sessions and workshops with authors with the aim of spreading the joy of books and reading among children.
-The Volunteers will be required to coordinate with the school, authors and logistics team to ensure that this is carried out smoothly.
+The primary objective of the Outreach Programme is to widen the scope of the Festival by reaching out to educational institutes through comprehensive sessions and workshops with authors with the aim of cultivating a penchant for reading among children.
+The Volunteers will be required to coordinate with the school, authors and logistics team to ensure that the process is carried out smoothly.

 This department is key in running and connecting the Festival to the world.
-Volunteers will be required to work with the IT representative from Teamwork Arts to ensure technical errors don’t hamper the Festival and there is internet connectivity at all time.
-If you are a b.tech student "specializing" in computers and electronics, this is ideal for you.
+Volunteers will be required to work with the IT representative from Teamwork Arts to ensure technical errors don’t hamper the Festival and there is internet connectivity at all times.
+If you are pursuing B.tech specialising in computers and electronics, this is an ideal position for you!

 Digital Payment Solution

 In this day and age, it’s all about going cashless.
 The department was introduced in 2018 and saw the Festival go cashless across the board.
-Volunteers in this department will be required to work carefully as they will be dealing with transactions.
+Volunteers in this department will be required to work with unwavering focus and attention as they will be dealing with transactions.

-The Delegate Experience that is offered at the Festival is one-of-its-kind.
-Volunteers will be responsible for managing the Delegate Lounge and ensuring that Delegates are looked after.
-This includes manning the enquiry desk in the lounge, closely working with Food and Beverage volunteers, escorting Delegates to the Transport Desk.
+The Friends of the Festival experience that is offered at the Festival is one-of-its-kind.
+Volunteers will be responsible for managing the guest lounge and ensuring that Friends of the Festival are looked after.
+This includes manning the enquiry desk in the lounge, closely working with Food and Beverage volunteers, and escorting them to the Transport Desk.
 Volunteers may also be assigned the responsibility to go to the Heritage Events.

 Please ensure the details you have entered are correct and read through the form thoroughly before submitting.

-A group interview will take place following the first round of selection.
+A personal group interview will take place in Jaipur following the first round of selection.
 Shortlisted applicants will be requested to go through the Festival’s history, previous programmes, directors and organiser.

-Interviews will take place between January - February 2022.
+Interviews with shortlisted applicants will take place between SEPTEMBER – DECEMBER 2022.